Parcel Prospecting

 Multi-Touch Value Sequences

-LinkedIn + Email + Call with Quick Wins That Prove Impact
+Email + Phone with Quick Wins That Prove Impact

 Single-touch outreach is dead.
-In 2026, the average B2B decision-maker needs 8-12 touches before engaging—and those touches need to deliver genuine value, not just "checking in" or "bumping this to the top of your inbox."
+In 2026, the average B2B decision-maker needs 8-12 touches before engaging—and those touches need to deliver genuine value, not just "checking in."
 The carriers winning contracts are running sophisticated multi-channel sequences that build credibility at every step.

 Why This Works in 2026:

-Logistics directors are juggling driver shortages, fuel costs, and last-mile congestion daily.
-They don't respond to "just wanted to introduce myself."
 They respond to: "We analysed your current delivery footprint and found you're likely losing 15%+ to failed deliveries in urban postcodes—here's how similar retailers fixed it."
-That requires coordinated LinkedIn engagement, targeted emails, and strategic calls—each building on the last.
+That requires coordinated email outreach and strategic phone calls—each building on the last.

 Actionable Steps:

-• Design a 21-day sequence—Day 1: LinkedIn connection with personalised note.
-Day 3: Email with specific insight about their business.
-Day 7: Follow-up with case study.
-Day 10: LinkedIn comment on their content.
-Day 14: Phone call.
+• Design a 21-day sequence—Day 1: Email with personalized insight.
+Day 3: Follow-up with case study.
+Day 7: Phone call.
+Day 14: Second call.
 Day 21: Final email with clear CTA

 • Lead with quantified quick wins—"We typically reduce failed deliveries by 15% within 90 days" is compelling.
-"We're a reliable carrier" is forgettable.
-Use real numbers from your existing clients
+Use real numbers from existing clients

-• Create "trigger content"—short benchmarking reports, industry data snippets, or tools (delivery cost calculators) that provide immediate value and position you as an expert, not just another salesperson
+• Create "trigger content"—short benchmarking reports, industry data snippets, or tools that provide immediate value

-Let's be honest: the parcel delivery market in 2026 is both a massive opportunity and a brutal battlefield.
-USD 5.51 billion growing to USD 17.42 billion sounds fantastic—until you realise that the Evri-DHLs and InPost-Yodels of the world are eating share while margins compress and operational costs climb.
+The parcel delivery market in 2026 is both a massive opportunity and a brutal battlefield.
+USD 5.51 billion growing to USD 17.42 billion sounds fantastic—until you realise that the Evri-DHLs and InPost-Yodels are eating share while margins compress.

 The carriers who thrive won't be the ones with the "best" network or the "lowest" prices—they'll be the ones who prospect smarter.
 Who hunt high-growth signals instead of spraying cold emails.
-Who lead with sustainability ROI instead of generic capability decks.
-Who work events strategically, not passively.
+Who lead with sustainability ROI.
 Who focus on 25 perfect accounts instead of 2,500 lukewarm ones.
-Who build multi-touch sequences that deliver value at every step.

 Adapt these five tactics or watch your competitors ride the e-commerce wave while you fight for scraps.